 - A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
 All charges for the supplying of requested records shall be estimated in advance at the request of the citizen as set forth in subsection F of Section 2.2-3704 of the Code of Virginia.

 - You may have to pay for the records that you request from the County.
 Freedom of Information Act (FOIA) allows the County to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.

-- The County's policy is not to charge for minor document requests (small number of copies with little to no search time) that total $25 or less.
+- The County's policy is not to charge for minor requests that require little to no search time that total $5.00 or less.